 Think locally.
 You can help do your part to keep our streets, neighborhoods and green spaces clean and beautiful by reporting littering.
+Report Littering.
 It's a crime.

 There is a place for everything in Franklin County.
-Learn how to properly dispose of materials that keep harmful substances out of our environment.
+Learn how to properly dispose of materials and keep harmful substances out of our environment.

 Learn About Proper Disposal